thiagobdp/grawards/README.md

 ## 💻 Running the project

-When running GRAwardsApplication, the CSV file "movielist.csv" which is located in the path "src\main\resources" will be loaded.
+Start running GRAwardsApplication.java.
+The CSV file "movielist.csv" which is located in the path "src\main\resources" will be loaded.

 To change the data, just replace this file.